 According to the Open Skies agreements that the U.S. holds with Australia, Japan and Switzerland, travelers can use the respective country’s airlines or a U.S. flag carrier for travel to that country when:

-- Travel is NOT funded by the U.S. Department of Defense or U.S. military, AND
+- Travel is NOT funded by the U.S. Department of Defense or U.S. military

 - When travel is supported by federal funds, the traveler must fly on a U.S. flag airline unless it qualifies for an exemption as noted in the Fly America Act.
 Find the appropriate allowable exceptions on the Certification of Exception to Fly America Act.